santi1s/Big-Data/Big-Data/Technical-Troubleshooting/Product-Specific-Troubleshooting/POD-%2D-Data-Movement/Stream-Analytics/TSGs/Activity-Log,-Diagnostic-Log-&-Alerts.md

    - Setup Alerting.
 It's important to monitor your Azure Stream Analytics job to ensure the job is running continuously without any problems.

-   - Walkthrough Video to Setup Diagnostic Monitoring and Alerts (10 min max)
+   - Walkthrough Video to Setup Diagnostic Monitoring and Alerts [details comming soon]

 ##**II.
 Monitor Activity log**